LSEG-API-Samples/Example.WebSocketAPI.Posting.TRCC/README.md

 - The Python example has been qualified with Python versions 3.6.8.
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
 - If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
+- It is not advisable to change the ADH configuration, if you are not familiar with the configuration procedures.
+Please consult your Market Data administrator for any questions regarding ADH-TRCC configuration.

 ## Application Files
 This example project contains the following files and folders